67 Autogiros & Gyroplanes

 Rotor Disk Angle of Attack

-A further analysis based on a force balance must consider the flow conditions required to produce autorotation, i.e., the rotor’s angle of attack to produce autorotation at a given airspeed must now be determined.
-Glauert used the principles of this following approach for his “lifting windmill” problem.
+A further analysis based on a force balance must account for the flow conditions required for autorotation; specifically, the rotor’s angle of attack at a given airspeed must be determined.
+Glauert used the following principles to solve his “lifting windmill” problem.
 To produce autorotation, there must be a component of flow upward through the disk, i.e., a component .
 Because the rotor produces thrust and lift, it also creates a self-induced velocity,

 .
 Therefore, the net upward flow through the rotor will be